Business travel is important. Face-to-face requests are 34 times more powerful than a request sent over email (Harvard Business Review).

 - European tech companies have unusual travel hubs: Amsterdam, Stockholm, Brighton, Lisbon and Copenhagen are among their top destinations.
 (TravelPerk)

-Download our report for all of our 2018 and early 2019 business travel statistics.
+Download our report for all of our top business travel statistics.

 Why and how business travelers travel